 Regent College places a high priority on face-to-face education.
-At the same time, it recognizes the need to make a limited amount of distance education courses for students.
-The credit limit for distance education courses within each program is generally one third of the total program credits.
+At the same time, it recognizes the need to make a limited amount of courses accessible online for students.
+The credit limit for online courses within each program is generally one half of the total program credits.
 These limits are as follows:

-GradDipCS 9 credits
+GradDipCS 12 credits

-MA Christian Studies 15 credits
+MA Christian Studies 21 credits

-MA Theo Studies 20 credits
+MA Theo Studies 30 credits

 MALTS 0 credits

-MDiv 30 credits
+MDiv 39 credits

 ThM 6 credits